soumitradev/HPCWiki/docs/Ram-Das/ssh.md

 ![PuTTY Key Generator.](./PuTTY-Windows.png){#PuTTY-gen}

-On Windows: Using Windows 10 OpenSSH Client {#on-windows-using-windows-10-openssh-client .unnumbered}
+On Windows: Using Windows 10 OpenSSH Client
 -------------------------------------------

 Microsoft, from **Windows 10** build **1803** and onwards have shipped